gerardroche/NeoVintageousHighlightLine/README.md

-# Seamless Highlight Line Management
+# NeoVintageous Highlight Line Management

-Experience uninterrupted focus as the highlight line automatically deactivates upon entering Insert mode and Visual modes.
-This refined functionality is made possible by [NeoVintageous](https://github.com/NeoVintageous/NeoVintageous), a powerful Vim emulator plugin designed for Sublime Text.
+Achieve a seamless writing and editing experience with NeoVintageous Highlight Line Management.
+This Sublime Text plugin ensures that the highlight line gracefully deactivates when you enter Insert mode or Visual mode, allowing you to focus on your content without distraction.
+This refined functionality is made possible by [NeoVintageous](https://github.com/NeoVintageous/NeoVintageous), a robust Vim emulator plugin designed specifically for Sublime Text.

 ## Installation

-**Method 1: Using Package Control**
+### Method 1: Using Package Control

 1. Open Sublime Text.
 2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to open the Command Palette.
 3. Type "Package Control: Install Package" and press `Enter`.
 4. In the input field, type "NeoVintageousHighlightLine" and select it from the list of available packages.

-**Method 2: Manual Installation**
+### Method 2: Manual Installation

 1. Visit the [NeoVintageousHighlightLine GitHub repository](https://github.com/gerardroche/NeoVintageousHighlightLine).
 2. Click on the "Code" button and select "Download ZIP."